Theternos/Invigilator-CoE-Portal/README.md

 To install and set up the "Automation in Invigilation Duty" project, please follow the steps.

-Clone this repository: git clone https://github.com/ItsAnush/Invigilator-CoE-Portal.git
+Clone this repository: git clone `https://github.com/Theternos/Invigilator-CoE-Portal.git`
 Move the folder "Invigilator-CoE-Portal" to www in WAMP/htdocs in XAMP and start your Wampserver/XAMP
 Set up a MySQL database and configure the connection details in config.py.
-Install the MySQL connector `pip install mysql-connector`.
+Install the MySQL connector `pip install mysql-connector`
 Run the application for mail automation: `python/python main.py`
-Now Access the portal in your web browser at http://localhost/Invigilator-CoE-Portal.git
+Now Access the portal in your web browser at http://localhost/Invigilator-CoE-Portal

 ## **Getting Started 🚀**